Trump threatens Turkey's economy if it attacks Syrian Kurd militia

 However, U.S. officials have given mixed messages since then.
 The U.S.-led coalition said on Friday it had started the pullout but officials said later it involved only equipment, not troops.

-Additional reporting by Ali Kucukgocmen, Tulay Karadeniz in Ankara, Stephen Kalin in Riyadh; Writing by Daren Butler; Editing by David Dolan and Robin Pomeroy
+Reporting by Daren Butler in ISTANBUL and Lesley Wroughton in RIYADH; Additional reporting by Ali Kucukgocmen, Tulay Karadeniz in Ankara, Stephen Kalin in Riyadh; Writing by David Dolan; Editing by Robin Pomeroy and Grant McCool